core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -07 to -08 ## {#sec-07-08}

+* Fixed the CDDL definition 'srv_addr' in 'tp_info'.

 * Improved notation in the examples of message exchanges with proxy.